javier123454321/blog/src/blog/functional-core-imperative-shell.md

 ## The Functional Core Imperative Shell paradigm

 Functional programming works well for the Business Logic and the Rendering Logic parts of an application.
 There should be no surprises in business what the app does if, let's say, a user doesn't provide a valid credit card.
 Likewise, the visual cue that informs a user of the incorrect credit card should be deterministic, consistent, and tested.
-Functional programming, at its core is to create this style of deterministic, testable (and theoretically bug free) software.
+Functional programming, at its core, is to create this style of deterministic, testable (and theoretically bug free) software.
 A useful side effect is that it is also a more intuitive way to think about organizing the code.
 The problem with sticking to this paradigm in a frontend application is that the user I/O is the crucial aspect that drives the application's behavior.

 Here is a simple image that describes the paradigm: